-Figure 6b demonstrates observed PM2.5 from the EMEP stations (78 sites) in comparison with modelled PM2.5 concentrations, both averaged for all sites.
-In modelled PM2.5 mass concentrations, we have separated primary and secondary PM2.5, as secondary PM2.5 is modulated by the chemical state of the atmosphere as defined by the abundance in acids and free ammonia.
-We see that observed and modelled PM2.5 concentrations are in good agreement in the first half of 2020.
-The good agreement between modelled and observed concentrations can be also confirmed for most of the EMEP stations over Europe with high Pearson's coefficients, low RMSE's and low standard deviations in the Taylor plot that is demonstrated in Figure S 7.
-Furthermore, while secondary PM2.5 constitute around 20-30% of the total PM2.5 (Dat et al., 2024; Bressi et al., 2013; Li et al., 2023), this proportion increased during the European lockdowns despite that reactions of ammonia to form PM2.5 were decelerated (as seen by the declined loss in Figure 6a).
+Figure 6b demonstrates observed PM{2.5} from the EMEP stations (78 sites) in comparison with modelled PM2.5 concentrations, both averaged for all sites.
+In modelled PM{2.5} mass concentrations, we have separated primary and secondary PM{2.5}, as secondary PM{2.5} is modulated by the chemical state of the atmosphere defined by the abundance of acids and free ammonia.
+We see that observed and modelled $PM{2.5}$ concentrations are in good agreement in the first half of 2020.
+The good agreement between modelled and observed concentrations can be also confirmed for most of the EMEP stations over Europe, with high Pearson's coefficients, low RMSEs, and low standard deviations in the Taylor plot that is demonstrated in Fig. S7.
+Furthermore, while secondary $PM{2.5}$ constitutes around 20 %-30 % of the total $PM{2.5}$ (Dat et al., 2024; Bressi et al., 2013; Li et al., 2023), this proportion increased during the European lockdowns despite the fact that reactions of ammonia to form $PM{2.5}$ decelerated (as seen by the decline in Fig. 6a).

-Leung et al. (2020) reported that the abatement of nitrate in China is buffered not only by increased oxidant build-up, but also by an increase in free ammonia concentrations through sulfate concentration reduction, which favours ammonium nitrate formation.
-During COVID-19 restrictions in Europe, a significant decrease of $NO_x$ (and $SO_2$ ) emissions occurred (Guevara et al., 2021) also confirmed by Doumbia et al. (2021).
-Thunis et al. (2021) showed that the latter might have increased the oxidative capacity of the atmosphere and, in turn, PM2.5 formation.
-This is the main reason why PM2.5 concentrations were not decreased during the COVID-19 lockdowns in many European cities (Varotsos et al., 2021; Shi et al., 2021), while the same has been reported elsewhere (Huang et al., 2021; Le et al., 2020; Zhang et al., 2022).

-PM2.5 increased at areas less affected by primary emissions during the 2020 lockdown or at areas where the oxidative atmosphere favours secondary aerosol formation.
-For instance, reductions in PM2.5 were observed to be less pronounced than those in nitrogen dioxide in several regions (Patel et al., 2020; Shi and Brasseur, 2020), while PM2.5 even increased in others (Wang et al., 2020; Li et al., 2020).
-Li et al. (2020) indicated that while primary emissions dropped by 15-61% in China, daily average PM2.5 concentrations were still very high (15-79 μg m-3) showing that background and residual pollutants were important.
-In a similar manner, an extreme PM2.5 pollution event during the Chinese lockdown in Nanning that cause public concern was due to secondary aerosol formation (Mo et al., 2021).
+Leung et al. (2020) reported that the abatement of nitrate in China is buffered by increases in not only oxidant build-up but also free-ammonia concentrations through sulfate concentration reduction, which favours ammonium nitrate formation.
+During COVID-19 restrictions in Europe, a significant decrease in NO_x (and SO2) emissions occurred (Guevara et al., 2021), a fact also confirmed by Doumbia et al. (2021).
+Thunis et al. (2021) showed that this might have increased the oxidative capacity of the atmosphere and, in turn, PM{2.5} formation.
+This is the main reason why PM{2.5} concentrations did not decrease during the COVID-19 lockdowns in many European cities (Varotsos et al., 2021; Shi et al., 2021), while the same has been reported elsewhere (Huang et al., 2021; Le et al., 2020; Zhang et al., 2022). $PM{2.5}$ increased in areas that were less affected by primary emissions during the 2020 lockdown or in areas where the oxidative atmosphere favours secondary aerosol formation.
+For instance, reductions in $PM{2.5}$ were observed to be less pronounced than those in nitrogen dioxide in several regions (Patel et al., 2020; Shi and Brasseur, 2020), while $PM{2.5}$ even increased in others (Wang et al., 2020; Li et al., 2020).
+Li et al. (2020) indicated that while primary emissions dropped by 15 %-61 % in China, daily average $PM{2.5}$ concentrations were still very high (15-79 μg m-3), showing that background and residual pollutants were important.
+In a similar manner, an extreme $PM{2.5}$ pollution event during the Chinese lockdown in Nanning that caused public concern was due to secondary aerosol formation (Mo et al., 2021).